amcginlay/eks-demos/doc/09-push-to-ecr/README.md

 docker push ${EKS_APP_ECR_REPO}:${EKS_APP_VERSION}
 ```

-The EKS cluster can now locate this image by its tag
+The EKS cluster can now locate this image by its version tag

 [Return To Main Menu](/README.md)